Rental Agency

 It’s a fun little game to curate your 3 movie options.

 Hey, thanks for reading!
 If you like stuff like this, sign up for the newsletter thingy to get notified when new stuff comes out.
+It’s 100% free.

 Methodology

 The movie and TV availability dataset was downloaded using TMDB’s API in April 2026.
 I requested 25 pages (20 items per page) for each content category, in descending popularity as determined by TMDB’s popularity algorithm.
-As each item was downloaded, the existing dataset was checked for title match to avoid duplication.
+As each item was added, the existing dataset was checked for title match to avoid duplication.

 The disappointment index calculator filters the total corpus by active category and returns a percentage of items accessible either for free, on ad-supported platforms, to rent, or on any actively selected streaming service.
 One limitation of the data is that it doesn’t distinguish platform availability across different seasons of a TV series.
 Therefore, the calculator likely underestimates exclusivity for shows where the newest seasons are platform-exclusive, but older seasons are released more widely.